matzefriedrich/parsley-docs/registration/register-factory-functions.md

 ---
+meta:
+  title: Parsley - Advanced Service Registration using Factory Functions
+description: Learn how to use factory functions in Parsley to gain more control over service creation.
+Discover the difference between factory and constructor functions, and see how factory functions enable dynamic service configuration with additional parameters.
 icon: file
 label: Register Factory Functions
 tags: [ registration, factory function, service factory ]
+category:
+  - Registration
 ---
 # Register Factory Functions